yonglichen99/yonglichen99.github.io/_publications/free-lunch-new.md

 ---
-title: "The impact of free lunch"
+title: "The Long-Run Impacts of Childhood Nutrition Improvements on Education: Evidence from Rural China"
 collection: publications
 permalink: /publication/free-lunch-new
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'

 ---